 The jury noted several others films as important for facilitating discussion about how status quo conditions often reflect institutional racism and other forms of injustice.
 These documentaries offer a window to ways that people organize among themselves and seek change.
 Never tidy- these films show how messy organizing for change can be, and how it is necessarily integrated into the fabric of daily life.

 The Uprising (Directed by Peter Snowden) | An exhilarating experimentally edited montage of the pan-arabic rebellions in 2011, this film was compiled with the footage shot by hundreds of people across the Arabic world in that year.

-About a non-violent pedagogy program at Soledad prison- incredibly interesting story, inspiring and vitally important for inviting people to think about the institution of incarceration and its many failures.
+In an Ideal World (Directed by Noel Schwerin) | A film about a non-violent pedagogy program at Soledad prison- incredibly interesting story, inspiring and vitally important for inviting people to think about the institution of incarceration and its many failures.

 Crying Earth Rise Up (Directed by Dan Rybicky and Aaron Wickenden) | This film about uranium mining brought so many issues together- especially explicitly linking industrial uses of land and the poisoning of land and water with rural issues and social inequities, particularly having to do with the sovereignty of indigenous people.

-Another notable film was Out of Deepwood,directed by Craig Weflen which tells the story of how the City of Dallas allowed a toxic dump to fester in a middle class African American suburban neighborhood, until activists insisted it be cleaned up.
+Out of Deepwood (Directed by Craig Weflen} | This film tells the story of how the City of Dallas allowed a toxic dump to fester in a middle-class African American suburban neighborhood until activists insisted it is cleaned up.
 This film offers a succinct understanding of how urban and suburban zoning laws operated to enforce environmental injustices throughout the last decades.

-Come see these great films at the 37th Annual Big Muddy Film Festival launching on February 24, 2015 – March 1, 2015.
+These films, along with many others, will be showing at the 37th Annual Big Muddy Film Festival launching on February 24, 2015 – March 1, 2015.